Blossomfield Infant & Nursery School

 The planned Key Stage 1 national curriculum at Blossomfield provides pupils with an introduction to the essential knowledge that they need to be educated global citizens of tomorrow.
 We endeavor to support our children to explore and question the world around them and encourage them to use their knowledge to engage in critical thinking when debating topical issues.

-The subjects taught in Key Stage 1 are English, Mathematics, Science, Humanities, Computing, Music, Physical Education, Art & Design Technology and Personal Social & Health Education.
+The subjects taught in Key Stage 1 are English, Mathematics, Science, Humanities, Computing, Music, Physical Education (PE), Art & Design, Design & Technology (DT) and Personal Social & Health Education (PSHE).

 In Year 1 and Year 2 we base our work in school on the requirements of the National Curriculum 2014.
 Assessments of children’s attainment and achievement at the end of the key stage will be made against this curriculum.